 Bring out the writer inside you because menu items accompanied by a well-written description sell up to 27% better.

 Use descriptive adjectives without being too lengthy and avoid listing ingredients only.
-Keep it short while also emphasising origins, freshness, texture, or preparation.
+Keep it short while also emphasizing origins, freshness, texture, or preparation.

 However, don't go overboard - if you use too many images, you will defeat the purpose of highlighting elements.